• Skip to primary navigation

 Light & Fluffy Pancakes on the Blackstone

-Making pancakes on the Blackstone solves that issue!
-You can make plenty of pancakes all at once and everyone will get one that’s hot and ready for dinner.
-Whip up some scrambled eggs and bacon too and have a delicious breakfast…or breakfast for dinner!
+Making pancakes on the Blackstone flat top griddle solves that issue!
+You can make plenty of pancakes all at once and everyone will enjoy one that’s hot.
+Whip up some scrambled eggs and bacon too and have a delicious breakfast…or breakfast for dinner.

-• This recipe is easy to double or triple so that you can make plenty of pancakes for breakfast, no matter how large of a group you plan to serve!
+• It is easy to double or triple so that you can make plenty of pancakes for breakfast, no matter how large of a group you plan to serve.

-• It only takes 25 minutes to whip up these pancakes like a pro!
+• It only takes 25 minutes to whip up these pancakes on the griddle like a pro.

 • Pancakes are a great breakfast food item to make ahead and freeze to eat throughout the week.